quicwg/base-drafts/draft-ietf-quic-recovery.md

   field indicating the packet's size in bytes.  sent_packets is ordered and indexed by packet number.
 Packets remain in sent_packets until acknowledged or lost.
-A sent_packets data structure is maintained per packet number space, and ACK processing only applies to a single space.
+A sent_packets data structure is maintained per packet number space, and processing of an ACK frame only applies to a single space.

 ### Initialization